Krillh/Airzlinshire/Majel/Majel Reference Grammar.md

 - o -> oi | ou

 The definitions of group 2 roots are usually fairly close to that of the mono root it came from.

+## Group 3 Roots
+Group 3 roots can be derived from either group 1 or 2 roots.
+Usually they differ by meaning more than group 2 to group 1 roots.
+They are made by adding 'xi', 'xe', or 'xo' to the end of a root.
+They are all 2 syllables each.
+# Suffixes & Compound Words

 # Syntax
 Majel follows a strict "Subject Verb Object" (SVO) word ordering.